-Petten is a great place for a romantic evening at the beach for many tourists.
+Petten is a great place for many tourists for a romantic evening at the beach.
 Its panoramic dune is the best area to watch the beautiful sunsets, with chairs strategically positioned for watching the sunset.

 Petten is also an excellent place to swim and is readily accessible by public transportation or automobile for a relaxing day.
 There’s also free parking!

 See Related: Best Things to Do in Alkmaar, Netherlands